The basics you need to know when first setting up Pepperi with your own data

 Non-admin users will be able to connect Contacts as Buyers for Accounts assigned to them.
 Admins can connect all Accounts' Contacts as Buyers.

 You need to have a Contacts list created and assigned to the homescreen.
 For details see: Configure Contact Lists.

 (You must have contacts defined for Accounts in order to connect them as buyers.
 You can add them manually per each Account or see this article for more detailed information: How to Upload Contacts for Accounts in Bulk).

+Select the contacts you wish to connect.
 Click Connect as Buyer and you can then customize the welcome message and subject that is sent to invite the buyers to Pepperi for self-ordering.

-You can customize the message using an HTML template to include any branding and text.
+You can customize the message body using an HTML template to include any branding and text.
 For detailed instructions see: Customize Email Template

 As part of Pepperi’s integration platform, we provide a plugin that allows you to integrate data from any back office system that has an HTTP-based API (RESTful API, SOAP API etc.)

 The API could either be a Cloud API or On-Premise one transferring data into Pepperi and from Pepperi into your system.